-If you’ve ever traveled far on a tight budget, you probably know the old backpacker’s tip: Book an overnight red-eye flight or train in the place of a night of accommodation to save money.
+If you’ve ever traveled a long way on a tight budget, you probably know the old backpacker’s tip: Book a red-eye flight or overnight train in the place of a night of accommodation to save money.
 But the problem with that seemingly sound advice, of course, is that packed plane cabins and rumbling train cars aren’t exactly conducive to a night’s sleep.

 Red-eye flights can save you money, but they can also leave you exhausted upon arrival.
 There is a way to reconcile those two things and get some rest, however.
 One simple change to your plane habits can go a long way.